ASU-RSE-Services/apgap-documentation/content/docs/guides/search-the-data-catalog.md

 From here you have three ways to narrow the list:

-- **Filter by Lab** — use the lab selector to limit results to one or more labs.
+- **Filter by Lab, Source Type, or Pathogen** — use the lab selector to limit results to one or more labs.
 Labs aren't metadata, so this control sits next to the search rather than inside it.
+The others are metadata but available here for quick access.
 - **Advanced Search** — click **Advanced Search** to filter on metadata.
 The **Active Filters** box lists how many filters and of what type are currently active.

 ### Build a metadata filter